edurelated2021/tds-proj1/README.md

 ## Methodology for scraping the data
 **In summary:**
 1. Explored both the Github REST api (classic variant) as well the GraphQL variant.
-Decided to use the GraphQL variant because that would be efficient in terms of the reducing the number of calls required significantly.
+Decided to use the GraphQL variant because that would be efficient in terms of reducing the number of calls required significantly (this is particularly important when we scale out).
 In fact, using the GraphQL variant, the entire user details data (with the required filters) can be retrieved within a minute.
-2. Performed a few basic data transformations (such as removal of special characters, converting nulls to spaces etc.) from the incoming data.
+2. Performed a few basic data transformations (such as removal of special characters, converting nulls to spaces etc.) on the incoming data.
 3. Saved the two csv files and performed analysis on them.

 **Softwares/tools used:**